 - Sprinkle with Highs – Now that you’ve gotten a thick sound from your drum you might need to add some attack to it.
 A broad but small boost around the higher middle frequencies, say, 1.2 kHz – 5 Khz should give your toms a little more attack.
 Be easy on the highs since you don’t want too much.
 Just enough to compliment the thunderous lows.

-Step 2 – An Attitude
+Step 2 – Mix in Some Attitude With Compression

 Now that we’ve gotten the general sound of our toms going, it’s time to use some compression to make it even more powerful.
 Compression is a big subject and not one I’ll be delving into in detail here.
-However, we need to set our compressor to our drums and knowing what each part does is important.
+However, we need to set our compressor to our drums, and knowing what each part does is important.
 Let’s go through some of the parameters that are important for our tom sound.

 - Medium Attack – We want the attack of the toms to come through before our compressor clamps down on it.
 If the attack is too fast the initial transient will be eaten up by the compressor.
 Timing the attack so that the compressor allows the initial hit to come through is important to this specific sound.